anitaposch/anita-grav/user/pages/04.blog/articles-2023/230213-swap-out/_230213-swap-out.md

-Tags: Blog, Lightning, Bitcoin
-Link: /exchange-satoshi-bitcoin
+---
+taxonomy:
+    tags: [Blog, Lightning, Bitcoin]
+routes:
+    default: '/exchange-satoshi-bitcoin'
+date: 2023-02-13 12:40
+dateformat: 'Y-m-d H:i'
-Summary: You've received a decent amount of satoshis and want to change it to Bitcoin?
+summary: You've received a decent amount of satoshis and want to change it to Bitcoin?
 Here is  how you can swap Lightning to on-chain with low fees.
-Date: 2023-02-13 12:40
-Thumbnail:
+thumbnail:
+template: article
+---

 ## Swap out lightning to on-chain